The customer is unable to push the Symantec Management Agent (SMA) to computers in his environment.

 Since we do not change any security settings on the remote clients - any system setting or combination of settings/GPO's which are blocking abilities described above will also block the SMA push.

-We can't do anything with the current design, all works as implemented.
+We can't do anything with the current design, all work as implemented.

-For alternative, another approaches for pushing agents with SMB disabled we have NO solution at the moment.
-This requires design change and hence an enhancement that need to be prioritized by Product Management.
+For an alternative, another approach for pushing agents with SMB disabled we have NO solution at the moment.
+This requires a design change and hence an enhancement that needs to be prioritized by Product Management.